YuLab-SMU/ProjectYulab/README.md

 [Closed issues](https://github.com/YuLab-SMU/ProjectYulab/issues?q=is%3Aissue+is%3Aclosed) are usually problems that have already been solved with good solutions, and can be used as learning materials.
 Of course, if you have a better implementation, please feel free to give us feedback.

-If you participate in this project and submit your code to us, it also means that you agree to allow us to use your code.
+If you participate in this project and submit your code to us, **it also means that you agree to allow us to use your code**.

 ----